nhemauer/Pred-Diffusion-2025/README.md

 ## File Structure

 The "_ml.py" files are our contribution.
-These files replicate the accuracy and classification performance of the logistic, random forest, XGBoost, and SVM models found in the article.
+These files replicate the accuracy and classification performance of the logistic, random forest, and XGBoost models found in the article.

 The "original_replications.ipynb" produces the original coefficient estimates found in our reference articles.